Skip to main contentArrow Right

 To authenticate with the system, the user enters their username and password, which are then compared to the stored values in the system’s database.
 If the username and password match, the user is granted access.

 Although this is the most common type of authentication due to its simplicity and convenience, it is also probably the least secure.
-Passwords can be easily forgotten, stolen, or guessed, especially if the password is weak or reused across multiple systems.
+Its core weakness is straightforward: passwords can be phished, reused across services, or guessed, especially if the password is weak or reused across multiple systems.

 Token-based authentication